david-mi/React-Ts-TodoList-slide-drop/README.md

 # React Ts Todo list with slide drop

-### *Little projet i did few months ago to practice TypeScript on a React project The most interesting part was to investigate the slide and drop part.
-I did not use any libraries for it*
+### *Little projet i did few months ago to practice TypeScript on a React project.
+The most interesting part was to investigate how to make the slide and drop feature without using external library*

+## Functionalities :

 - Add a todo
 - Delete a todo